top of page

 AEYE Diagnostic Screening

-AEYE Diagnostic Screening (AEYE-DS) utilizes Artificial Intelligence (AI) technology to diagnose diabetic retinopathy from retinal images.
+AEYE-DS utilizes Artificial Intelligence (AI) technology to instantly diagnose diabetic retinopathy from retinal images.

 Topcon NW fundus camera with the AEYE System - AEYE with Topcon NW-400